iakdis/librecamera/README.md

 - [ ] More supported languages (See [Contributing](#contributing) below)
 - [ ] Feature: Add photo capture delay option
 - [ ] Feature: Add integrated QR-Scanner
+- [ ] Feature: Make focus and exposure controls collapsable
-- [ ] Feature: Add capture sound option in settings (both for photo and video mode)
+- [ ] Feature: Add a capture sound as an option in settings (both for photo and video mode)
-- [ ] Feature: Add capture at volume button press option in settings
+- [ ] Feature: Add start capture at phone volume button press as an option in settings
 - [ ] New theme: Black Dark mode for AMOLED screens
 - [ ] Check tablet support
 - [ ] [Your feature](https://github.com/iakmds/librecamera/issues)